 -

-et al 2013; 4 groups.
+Smith et al 201311ya; 4 groups.
 Consistent with all the other studies, I have ignored the post-post-tests (a 4-week followup).
 To deal with the 4 groups, I have combined the Brain Age & strategy game groups into a single active control group, and then split the dual n-back group in half over the original passive control group and the new active control group.

 -